latex3/latex3.github.io/_posts/2021-06-01-issue33-of-latex2e-released.md

 ### Extending the hook concept to commands

-With this release we extended the set of "generic" hooks to for
+With this release we extended the set of "generic" hooks to
 commands: in theory each document-level command has now two hooks `cmd/<command>/before` and `cmd/<command>/after` in which packages (or the user in the preamble) can add code using the hook management